-If you have a question about covered drugs, please call Customer Service at (888)786-7509 or visit modahealth.com/pers to access the online formulary.
+If you have a question about covered drugs, please call Pharmacy Customer Service at 888-786-7509 or visit modahealth.com/pers to access the online formulary.

-If you would like a formulary mailed to you, you may call the number above, request one at the website link provided above, or email PharmacyMedicare@modahealth.com.
+If you would like a formulary mailed to you, you may call 888-786-7509, or email PharmacyMedicare@modahealth.com.

-You can also log into your myModa account to view your plan documents.
+You can also log into your Member Dashboard account to view your plan documents.

 This information is available for free in other languages.
-Customer Service (888)786-7509 (TTY users call 711) is available from 7 a.m. to 8 p.m.
-Pacific Time, seven days a week from October 1 through March 31.
+Pharmacy Customer Service 888-786-7509 (TTY users call 711) is available from 7 a.m. to 8 p.m.
+Pacific Time, seven days a week from October 1 through March 31 with the exception of Christmas Day and Thanksgiving Day.
 (After March 31, your call will be handled by our automated phone systems Saturdays, Sundays, and holidays.)